Audi: Formula One

-On 26 April 2024, Sauber announced they had signed Nico Hülkenberg for onwards on a multi-year contract, confirming him as their first driver in Formula One.
-Six months later, they confirmed that his teammate would be rookie Gabriel Bortoleto, the two replacing outgoing drivers Valtteri Bottas and Zhou Guanyu.
+On 26 April 2024, Sauber announced it had signed Nico Hülkenberg for onwards on a multi-year contract, confirming him as Audi's first driver in Formula One.
+Six months later, it confirmed that his teammate would be rookie Gabriel Bortoleto, the two replacing outgoing drivers Valtteri Bottas and Zhou Guanyu.After driving for Sauber in 2025, Audi retained both Nico and Gabriel for the 2026 season, and made its Formula One debut at the 2026 Australian Grand Prix.
+It entered its first season with Revolut, thus making the Revolut Audi F1 team.